m-gallegos/SchNet4AIM/README.md

   * threshold : (float) Cumulative explainability threshold (0 to 1).
   * nproc     : (int) Number of CPUs to be employed.

+Following, we show an example of the values taken by the previous input variables (to be used in combination with the 13P-CO2_trj.xyz file.

     # INPUT VARIABLES:
     #----------------------------------------------------------------------------
     group_a  =  [1,2,3]      # Define atom numbers of group A (starting at 1).